 Because strings are strips of fabric, it’s also referred to as strip piecing.

-When you sew these strings together it’s called string piecing.
-Frequently, strings are sewn on a foundation (either paper or fabric) to provide stability as quilt blocks are created.
+When used for quilting, strings are usually sewn on a foundation (either paper or fabric) to provide stability as quilt blocks are created.

-The string piecing technique can also be used with long strips of fabric (with or without a foundation) to create a textile you can cut up and use for a quilt or a variety of other projects.
+The string piecing technique can also be used with long strips of fabric (with or without a foundation) to create a textile you can cut up and use for making garments, home decor, and even quilts.

 Can You Spot the String Blocks